ManuHamel/rcamembert/readMe.md

 rcamembert

-rcamembertR is an R package that provides a CamemBERT-like implementation in R using torch for Named Entity Recognition (NER), including:
+rcamembert is an R package that provides a CamemBERT-like implementation in R using torch for Named Entity Recognition (NER), including:

 a SentencePiece-based tokenizer
 a Transformer / CamemBERT-style encoder